ervandew/eclim/src/doc/content/vim/faq.rst

     $ echo -e "http.proxyHost=my.proxy\nhttp.proxyPort=8080" >> ~/.eclimrc

+If your proxy requires authentication, you'll need to supply the ``-Dhttp.proxyUser`` and ``-Dhttp.proxyPassword`` properties as well.

 On Windows systems you can use the same steps described above, for setting the workspace location, to also set the proxy settings.